Zhinan Temple: Layout

 The oldest part of the temple is the Chunyang Chapel, constructed in 1890.
 Funding came from gold miners working in Jinshan.
 This shrine houses a statue of Lü Dongbin, founder of the Chunyang (純陽, "Pure Yang") sect of Quanzhen ("Complete Perfection") Taoism.
 The present statue was a 2002 gift from Zhinan's "home temple," Yongle Temple in Shanxi province.

 Facing the Chunyang Chapel, to the left is the Lingxiao Chapel (built 1963–1966).
 The main deities are the Jade Emperor (on the top floor) and the Three Pure Ones (on the ground floor).
 Below these may be found the classrooms and offices of the China Taoism Institute (Zhonghua Daojiao Xueyuan), a Quanzhen seminary granting (unrecognized) two-year BA and MA degrees in Taoism.

 To the right of the Chunyang Chapel is the Buddhist-themed Daxiong Chapel (built 1973).
 A black statue of Sakyamuni Buddha was the gift of a Thai military officer who, while exiled to Taiwan, vowed to donate such a statue in the event that he returned to power.

 Behind the Lingxiao Chapel is the much smaller Dacheng Chapel, dedicated to Confucius.

 Transportation

 The temple is accessible via Zhinan Temple Station of Maokong Gondola.
+Several bus routes also serve the temple, especially No. 530 from Zhinan Bus Company.
+Access by cable car was available between 2007 and 2008, was then suspended due to erosion-related structural problems, and has since been restored.